Who should attend

 This course is for Commonwealth government employees, in particular freedom of information (FOI) decision-makers (or officers providing briefings to decision-makers) who deal with FOI requests and assess whether documents ought to be exempt from disclosure under the Freedom of Information Act 1982 (FOI Act).
 It is aimed at executive staff and managers, as well as other classification levels who are involved in decision-making on release of documents under FOI.

-This half-day course involves an intensive focus on the intellectual, strategic and practical decision-making aspects of FOI.
+This 4 hour course involves an intensive focus on the intellectual, strategic and practical decision-making aspects of FOI.
 This will involve: